 You’re working, you’re raising your kids, and your family is just trying to navigate through life.
 In the back of your mind, you’re thinking, “I really need to check on my parents and see if they have all their ducks in a row.”
-Do they need long term care insurance?
+Do they need senior in home care?
 Is there a Power of Attorney?
 But it’s baseball season and your son has a tournament.
 Or it’s soccer season, Girl Scout camp, First Communion, graduation; there is always something coming up that needs your attention.

 Then one day you get the phone call and everything changes in a heartbeat.
 Mom has fallen!
 You drop everything and rush to the hospital, or you drive 500 miles or hop on a plane and fly across country.
 Mom broke a hip and needs surgery.
 Best case scenario is she recovers, goes home and everything gets back to normal.
 Well, that probably doesn’t happen.
 No, she has to go to rehab after her hospital stay.
 You’re staying at the house with your dad and realize something is just not right.
 Your mom has been covering for him.
 Bills haven’t been paid, there is a pile of mail and magazines.
 Lots of magazines.
 The food in the pantry is sparse, and old.
 Things are really a mess and your dad can’t seem to answer your questions; he’s confused.
 Is it dementia?